senghok510/CV_SENG_Hok/README.md

 ### Projects:
 Conduct a data science project on a big olympic game data set using Machine Learning.
-Utilization of Explanatory Machine Learning and Deep Learning to optimize an appropriate model.
+Utilization of Explanatory Machine Learning and Deep Learning to optimize an appropriate model. hello, my name is

 ![Optimization](/assets/img/optimization.png)